ReuvenBirnbaum/STAT542Project/initialClean.md

 The relationship between the above cols to be discussed. (to determine whether or not the age/race/sex has significant impact on BMI)

+Click here to download [clean data](https://drive.google.com/file/d/1IAd1WUgJvsPLNOfyp78PLqVHv8JqeTmp/view?usp=sharing), with all missing values dropped.
+Noted that this csv file is tab delimited other than comma.

 -- *Ashley*